eth-cscs/DLA-Future/misc/synchronization.md

 - `doneWrite(tile_index)` notifies that no new read-write task will be scheduled on the tile with the given index (After this call any use of `operator()` with the same tile index will return an error.).

-It has to be noted that read-only tasks of the parent matrix and of the View can be performed at the same time if no read-write tasks has been scheduled in between (see [examples](#view-examples)).
+It has to be noted that read-only tasks of the parent matrix and of the view can be performed at the same time if no read-write tasks has been scheduled in between (see [examples](#view-examples)).

 ### View Examples